TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Tmenu/Index.rst

          boolean

    Description
-         Outputs (by the debug()-function) the configuration arrays for each menu item.
-Useful to debug optionSplit things and such...
+         Outputs (by the :php:`debug()` function) the configuration arrays for each menu item.
+Useful to debug :ref:`optionsplit` things and such...

 overrideId
 ----------